 "Then your light will break out like the dawn, And your recovery will speedily spring forth; And your righteousness will go before you; The glory of the LORD will be your rear guard.Isaiah 58:8(NASB)

-This little, believing remnant of Israel’s were not only promised spiritual renewal and restoration but that the glory of the LORD would be their rear guard.
-The faith of this remnant of Israel – and indeed of all Old Testament saints is credited to them as righteousness, as it was to Abraham of old.
-And the assurance of God's glorious presence, power, protection and providence is to be their eternal reward.
+This little, believing remnant of Israel, were not only promised spiritual renewal and restoration but that "the glory of the LORD would be their rear guard."
+The faith of this remnant of Israel (and indeed all Old Testament saints) is credited to them as righteousness, as it was to Abraham of old.
+And the assurance of God's glorious presence, power, protection, and providence is to be their eternal reward.

 Heavenly Father, thank You for the Scriptures, both the Old and New Testaments and the wonderful truths that they contain.
-Thank You that through their pages You have unveiled Your holy character, Your plan of redemption and the message of the cross.
-Help me to familiarise myself with every part of Your word, and to be guided into all truth by the Holy Spirit.
-Give me discernment, I pray, not to be misled by false teachers, who read into the Scriptures a wrong interpretation of the truth.
-Teach me and train me I pray in the way I should go.
-Thank You that Your plans for Israel and purposes for the Church will come to fruition and I pray that Your righteousness will go before me and the glory of the Lord will also be my rear guard – thank You in Jesus name, AMEN.
+Thank You that through their pages You have unveiled Your holy character, Your plan of redemption, and the message of the Cross.
+Help me to familiarise myself with every part of Your Word, and to be guided into all truth by the Holy Spirit.
+Give me discernment, I pray, not to be misled by false teachers who read into the Scriptures a wrong interpretation of the truth.
+Teach me and train me in the way I should go.
+Thank You that Your plans for Israel and purposes for the Church will come to fruition, and I pray that Your righteousness will go before me and the glory of the Lord will also be my rear guard.
+Thank You, in Jesus' name, AMEN.